apache/pulsar/site2/docs/schema-overview.md

 ### Producer side

-This diagram illustrates how does schema work on the Producer side.
+This diagram illustrates how schema works on the Producer side.

 ![Schema works at the producer side](/assets/schema-producer.png)